qasim-ali0/qasim-ali0.github.io/_projects/world_model_crl.md

 ---

 ## TLDR
-World Model Contrastive Reinforcement Learning (WM-CRL) is a novel approach to enhance the ability of offline RL agents to learn from imperfect and poor-quality training data.
+World Model Contrastive Reinforcement Learning (WM-CRL) is a novel approach to improve the ability of offline RL agents to learn from imperfect and poor-quality training data.

 The method essentially combines representations from a world model with an offline RL policy (CRL).
-While world models can learn from all data (high and low quality), goal-reaching offline agents need long-horizon, clean, and high-quality demonstrations.
-By using representations from the world model, we help the offline RL policy learn from imperfect data.
+- **World Models** can learn from all data, including both high and low quality demonstrations.
+- Goal-reaching offline **policies** need *high-quality* (long-horizon and clean) demonstrations.
+By using **representations** from the world model, we help the offline RL policy learn from imperfect data.

-We evaluated the method on OGBench.
-We find the method helps CRL on 5/6 imperfect data settings (short trajectory fragments or exploratory behavior).
+We evaluated the method on several tasks from OGBench.
+We find that WM-CRL helps the improves final policy success rate on 5/6 imperfect data settings (short trajectory fragments or exploratory behavior).

 Potential applications of this method include robotics and decision-making domains where high-quality data is scarce.